Rand Paul calls YouTube suspension over coronavirus mask skepticism a ‘badge of honor’

 He also said in the video, now removed from the platform: “Trying to shape human behavior isn’t the same as following the actual science, which tells us that cloth masks don’t work.”

-On Wednesday, a YouTube spokesperson said a statement to The Washington Post: “We removed content from Senator Paul’s channel for including claims that masks are ineffective in preventing the contraction or transmission of COVID-19, in accordance with our COVID-19 medical misinformation policies.”
+A YouTube spokesperson said Wednesday in a statement to The Washington Post: “We removed content from Senator Paul’s channel for including claims that masks are ineffective in preventing the contraction or transmission of COVID-19, in accordance with our COVID-19 medical misinformation policies.”

 Paul had also accused YouTube of censoring him and “acting like an arm of the government” in the video.